Tryx07/weather-dashboard/README.md

    npm install
    ```

-3. Get your API key from [OpenWeatherMap](https://openweathermap.org/api)

-4. Create a `.env` file in the root directory
+3. Create a `.env` file in the root directory
    ```
    REACT_APP_WEATHER_API_KEY=your_api_key_here
    ```

-5. Start the development server
+4. Start the development server
    ```bash
    npm start
    ```

-6. Open [http://localhost:3000](http://localhost:3000) to view it in the browser
+5. Open [http://localhost:3000](http://localhost:3000) to view it in the browser

 ## What I Learned